 His largest and most important contribution to Masonic literature is the 1873 Encyclopedia of Freemasonry.
-That book has, since 1873, been enlarged and
+That book has, since 1873, been enlarged and revised by other authors into several volumes.

 One such revised reprint is from the publishing company, Jazzybee Verlag.
-This version was published May 2016 under the title, Encyclopedia of Freemasonry And Its Kindred Sciences.
-84

-A section of this revised work contains names and comments about men who were Freemasons.
-On page 147 of the 470 pages in this revision, we find the sentence: "Davy Crockett was a Mason [sic] the Texas
+This version was published May 2016 under the title, Encyclopedia of Freemasonry And Its Kindred Sciences.83 comments about men who were Freemasons.
+On page 147 of the 470 pages in this revision, we find the sentence: "Davy Crockett was a Mason.
+The Texas